anyars-encarta/Series-Review-Portal/README.md

     <li><a href="https://reactjs.org/">Webpack</a></li>
   </ul>
 </details>
 <!-- Features -->

 ### Key Features <a name="key-features"></a>

-> - Added To Do Tasks
-> - Added Remove Tasks
-> - Added Mark Tasks as Completed
+> - View featured series
-> - Unmark Tasks as Completed
+> - Like your favourite series
-> - Clear all completed tasks
+> - Comment on your favourite series

 <p align="right">(<a href="#readme-top">back to top</a>)</p>